BIONF/HaMStR/bin/fas/README.md

 python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME --classicMS
 ```

-Finally, the bidirectional option (-b) tells FAS to run the scoring in both directions.
+Finally, the bidirectional option tells FAS to run the scoring in both directions.
+You can give a second reference for the reverse run using --ref_2 otherwise FAS will use the first reference for both calculations.

 ```
-python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME --bidirectional
+python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME --bidirectional (-r PATH/reference_1 --ref_2 PATH/reference_2)
 ```

 This will generate two normal output-files.
 One for each scoring direction.
-Additionally, it creates a csv file that gives a short overview over all scores.
+Additionally, it creates a csv file that gives a short overview over all scores or, if activated, the phyloprofile output.